About Center For Discovery

 At Center For Discovery you will have the opportunity to work closely within a team of professionals consisting of eating disorder and mental health experts, all dedicated to promoting lasting health and healing.
 Clinical supervision and guidance are provided on total client care and therapeutic milieu management, as well as career growth and personal development oversight.
 You will develop an individualized growth plan which will help you develop your professional skills and career objectives.

-This is a part-time position, hours will be determined in the second interview based on the scheduling needs of the program.
+This is an on-call position with the possibility of converting into a full-time position.
+Hours are dependent upon census and scheduling needs of the program.
 The Program Therapist assists and supports clients from admission through discharge.
 The Program Therapist provides clinical assessments and contributes insightful, practical and meaningful information to the development of treatment plans.
 He/she orients new clients to the treatment program and makes introductions to the staff and other program participants.
 As a member of the treatment team, the Program Therapist meets weekly in collaborative fashion with the treatment team to discuss cases.
-Licensed clinicians (Psychologist, LMFT, LCSW, LPC, etc.) and registered interns must possess knowledge of dual diagnosis, eating disorders and/or chemical dependency.
+Licensed clinicians (Psychologist, LMFT, LCSW, LPC, etc.) and registered associates must possess knowledge of mental health conditions, dual diagnosis, and/or chemical dependency.